p4535992/automated-evocations/README.md

 - NEW FEATURE: Add a fast summoning mechanism for make the comabt more fluid
 - NEW FEATURE: Add socketLib, API
 - NEW FEATURE: Integration for load actors directly from compendium
-- NEW FEATURE: Add module settings for enable Warpgate mutate function like a preference, ke sense only on systems with their own polymorph mcheanism like Dnd5e
 - NEW FEATURE: Integration for store actors directly on actor instead token on the dialog html
-- NEW FEATURE: Add api for call polymoprhing with actor reference instead token reference
+- NEW FEATURE: Add api for call summon with actor reference instead token reference

 as always, I invite you to support theripper93 through his patreon.